Red Rock Canyon Marathon Joggling Review

 Brightening up

 Around mile 10, my mood brightened upon seeing runners coming from the other direction.
-These were the half-marathon runners who had started a redrock1little over an hour and a half after us.
+These were the half-marathon runners who had started a little over an hour and a half after us.
 They cheered and yelled as they passed things like “Way to go juggler!”
 “You’re incredible!”
 “Oh my God!
 That’s great!”
 I was reinvigorated.

 Every couple miles there were roadside tables manned by 2 or 3 volunteers.
 They handed out life-saving water, sport drinks, and cookie that propelled you into the next mile.
 More importantly, they cheered enthusiastically.
 They made me feel like a Hot Wheel car going through an accelerator box.
 At mile 12 there was one lady handing out water with her three kids.
 Their faces lit up when they saw me joggling.